Pandocomatic

 - postprocessors/tidy.sh

-By default, pandocomatic looks for the configuration file in the pandocomatic data directory; by convention this file is named pandocomatic.yaml
+By default, pandocomatic looks for the configuration files in both the

 .

-.
-For example, if you want to use a configuration file my-config.yaml
+example, if you want to use a configuration file

 , invoke pandocomatic as follows: